timotejroiko/fast-zlib/README.md

 let inflate = zlib("inflate");

-// here, deflate.zlib represents the instance of zlib.createDeflate() that is held within the function
-// All compressors and decompressors have a .zlib property to access their internal zlib class deflate("123");
+// when flushing is off, the very first compression will produce a header that must be saved and passed to the decompressor let header = deflate("123");
 deflate("456");
 deflate("789");

+// here, deflate.zlib represents the instance of zlib.createDeflate() that is held within the function
+// all compressors and decompressors have a .zlib property to access their internal zlib class deflate.zlib.flush();
+let data = deflate.zlib.read();
+deflate("abc");
 deflate.zlib.flush();
+let data2 = deflate.zlib.read();

+// pass the header before starting the decompression inflate(header);
+console.log(inflate(data).toString()) // 123456789
+console.log(inflate(data2).toString()) // abc

+// alternatively you can pass a flag directly to the function to override the default flag deflate("123");
+deflate("456");
-let data = deflate.zlib.read();
+let data = deflate("789", zlib.Z_SYNC_FLUSH);
 console.log(inflate(data).toString()) // 123456789
 ```